oap-project/gazelle_plugin/README.md

 ## Get started

-To enable OAP NativeSQL Engine, the previous built jar `spark-columnar-core-<version>-jar-with-dependencies.jar` should be added to Spark configuration.
+To enable Gazelle Plugin, the previous built jar `spark-columnar-core-<version>-jar-with-dependencies.jar` should be added to Spark configuration.
 We also recommend to use `spark-arrow-datasource-standard-<version>-jar-with-dependencies.jar`.
 We will demonstrate an example by using both jar files.
 SPARK related options are:

 * `spark.driver.extraClassPath` : Set to load jar file to driver.